webpack/webpack.js.org/content/guides/production-build.md

   }
 }
 ```
-Have the following snippet in our webpack.config.js:
+Have the following snippet in your webpack.config.js:
 ```js
 function buildConfig(env) {
   return require('./config/' + env + '.js')({ env: env })